 The Department of State is responsible for U.S. participation in international exhibitions.
-The Department’s Expo Unit in the Office of the Under Secretary for Public Diplomacy and Public Affairs, created in 2017, manages U.S. engagement with the Bureau of International Expositions (BIE), organizes U.S. participation at overseas Expos (also known as World’s Fairs), and mobilizes international support for U.S. candidacies to host Expos.
-The United States rejoined the BIE in 2017 following passage of bipartisan legislation H.R.
-534 (U.S. Wants to Compete for a World Expo Act) signed into law by President Trump (P.L.
+The Department’s Expo Unit in the Office of the Under Secretary for Public Diplomacy and Public Affairs, Office of Policy, Planning, and Resources, created in 2017, manages U.S. engagement with the ), organizes U.S. participation at overseas Expos (also known as World’s Fairs), and mobilizes international support for U.S. candidacies to host Expos.
+The in 2017 following passage of bipartisan legislation (U.S. Wants to Compete for a World Expo Act) signed into law by then-President Trump (P.L.
 115-32).

 The United States has had national pavilions at every overseas Expo since 1851 with the exception of two, and hosted a dozen World’s Fairs (the last was New Orleans in 1984).

-The Expo Unit Director is Jim Core and the Project Manager for the U.S. Pavilion at Expo 2020 Dubai is Matthew Asada.
-You may contact the Expo Unit at firstname.lastname@example.org.
+The Acting Expo Unit Director is Kara Snesko.
+You may contact the Expo Unit at email@example.com.